TariqAHassan/alsek/docs/guided_tour.md

 # <TaskStatus.SUBMITTED: 1>
 ```

-The status can be any one of the following:
+and can be any one of the following:

   * `<TaskStatus.SUBMITTED: 1>`
   * `<TaskStatus.RETRYING: 2>`